Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Products free from animal-derived ingredients and not tested on animals.

-Requirements: Products must not contain animal-sourced ingredients, including meat, dairy, eggs, honey, or animal by-products.
+What are the Requirements: Products must not contain animal-sourced ingredients, including meat, dairy, eggs, honey, or animal by-products.
 Manufacturing processes must avoid animal-derived substances, and no animal testing is permitted.

-Description: The Certified Vegan Logo, administered by the Vegan Awareness Foundation (Vegan Action), identifies products that meet vegan standards, assisting consumers in making informed choices.
+What does it mean: The Certified Vegan Logo, administered by the Vegan Awareness Foundation (Vegan Action), identifies products that meet vegan standards, assisting consumers in making informed choices.

 Link: Vegan Action